 Notice that Jesus started with encouragement, rather than criticism.
 He first told them the things they were doing well.
 We should be careful to do the same in our relationships with our spouses and others.

 But He went on, “Nevertheless I have this against you that you have left your first love.”
 We might say they had ceased doing the right things for the right reason, out of their love for Him.
-They were just going through the motions, so to speak.
+They were just going through the motions.

 Have You Lost That Loving Feeling?